JesseSegall/soc_media/README.md

-This is a social media/ blog web application that allows users to create accounts using Oauth via Google, Discord, or Github.
-They can then post a story and other users can save the post, like it, and comment.
-Profiles can be customized with a header photo, avatar photo, as well as a photos section.
+Introducing a user-friendly social media and blog web application, developed using React, Twailwind CSS, and Supabase.
+Our platform allows users to easily create accounts using OAuth via Google, Discord, or GitHub, and quickly become part of the community.

+Once registered, users can post stories and engage with others by saving, liking, or commenting on their posts.
+Our application also offers profile customization options, including header photos, avatar images, and a dedicated photos section.

+Experience a simple yet engaging social media and blog platform that fosters connection and self-expression.
 ## Getting Started

 First, run the development server: